nkb5509/DS340W_CCFraud/README.md

+# Credit Card Fraud Detection Neural Network
-# This is the Kaggle code we found that is similar to the parent paper of our project
+This is the Kaggle code we found that is similar to the parent paper of our project